FREQUENTLY ASKED QUESTIONS

 No, we do not own a site.
 We work with a variety of different camps from across Ontario and Canada to base our programs out of.
 Program sites vary depending on the group size, program theme and focus of the experience.

 Many of our programs involve senior student leaders who stay in the cabins with the younger students to provide support, mentorship and supervision overnight and during their time in the cabin.
 In the event that senior leaders are not involved in the program, school faculty stay in cabins close by to supervise and support students as they transition through different activities throughout the day and through the night.
+ALIVE Instructors are not responsible for night time supervision, except while on canoe trips.
+School faculty are responsible for all night time coverage from the moment program ends after snack, until the morning.

 All of the sites we work with provide full washroom facilities either directly attached to the students cabin or located near by.